-Province Core / Independent Core Non-Core Other Total Total 2,977 3,109 0 6,086 A License Holder is categorized as core when they meet the following criteria for inshore vessel-based fishing licenses: is head of the enterprise or fishing unit, holds key licenses, has an attachment to the fishery, and is dependent upon the fishery.
-The Independent Core category is an eligibility criteria for the receipt of new or replacement inshore vessel-based licenses.
-A non-core harvester does not meet those criteria.
+Province Core / Independent Core Non-Core Other Total A License Holder is categorized as core when they meet the following cri teria for inshore vessel-base ed fishing licenses: is head of the enterprise or licenses: is head of the enterprise or fishing unit, holds key licenses, has an attachment to the fishery, and is dependent upon the fishery.
+The Independent Core category is an eligibility criteria a for the rec eipt of new or replacement inshore vessel- based licenses.
+A non-core harve ster does not me eet those cri iteria.